-Each year, Rocky Mountain Fiction Writers honors one of its published members as its Writer of the Year.
-To be eligible, an author must have published a novel within the previous calendar year of the award.
+Each year, Rocky Mountain Fiction Writers honors two published-author members as Writer of the Year (WOTY) and Independent Writer of the Year (IWOTY).
+To be eligible, authors must have published a novel within the previous calendar year of the award.
 And the author must be a current member in good standing for the entire calendar year of the award.
 The winner of the award is selected by RMFW’s membership.
 Selection is based on the following:

 - An author’s participation in RMFW activities